 In Terry’s spirit, the annual Plunkett Poetry Festival encompasses diverse Maine voices: young and old, emerging writers and those who are well published, traditional and experimental forms.
 To encourage new writers, the Festival also includes poetry contests for high school and university students as well as an open microphone.

-A featured poet highlights the festival program; this year the poet is Naomi Shihab Nye.
-Past years have included Richard Blanco, the U.S. poet laureate Donald Hall and the Maine poet laureates Betsy Sholl and Wes McNair.
+A featured poet highlights the festival program; this year the poet is Sharon Olds.
+Past years have included Richard Blanco, Naomi Shihab Nye, the U.S. poet laureate Donald Hall and the Maine poet laureates Betsy Sholl and Wes McNair.